SharePoint/PnP-Guidance/articles/SharePoint-Add-In-Recipe-web-controls.md

 Use custom user actions
 -----------------------
-In this pattern custom user actions are used to inject JavaScript into a page at run-time.
+In this pattern, custom user actions are used to inject JavaScript into a page at run time.

-- This approach is absolutely supported and a valid approach.
+- This approach is absolutely supported and is a valid approach.

 **When is it a good fit?**

-When you need to embed JavaScript into all of your SharePoint pages this option is a good fit.
+When you need to embed JavaScript into all of your SharePoint pages, this option is a good fit.

-**Getting Started**
+**Getting started**

 The following article and accompanying video demonstrates how to use custom user actions to embed JavaScript into SharePoint pages.